takemobiteam/takemobi-test.github.io/docs/index.md

 ## Hotels

 Hotels map to hotels in the real world.
-There are generally many hotels per destination.
+There are generally many hotels per Destination.

 **Hotel Example:**